-What’s unique about dbt Cloud is its integrated development environment or IDE.
-It dramatically reduces the friction from this iteration process — you’re just a key command away from previewing the current version of a query.
-The IDE will compile the query, send it to your data warehouse (with a limit 500 attached), and show you the results in the same browser tab.
+What's unique about dbt Cloud is its integrated development environment or IDE.
+It dramatically reduces the friction from this iteration process you're just a key command away from previewing the current version of a query.
+The IDE will compile the query, send it to your data warehouse (with a limit of 500 attached), and show you the results in the same browser tab.

 How often do your complex aggregations work exactly the way you want the first time around?
 Because you can easily run queries as you go, you get to see samples of your data and incrementally build up even the most involved models.

 A bespoke editing experience

 The IDE has one job: helping you write dbt code quickly and accurately.
 Try typing two underscores in the query editor to get quick access to snippets like custom materializations, scaffolding for new macro definitions, or perfectly-formatted ref statements.
 When editing a schema.yml file, the IDE knows what properties belong where, and validates your work every time you save a query.

 This tight feedback loop also makes dealing with YAML files significantly easier.
 When I was getting started with dbt, I still didn't fully understand the indentation rules in the config files, and I would have had a much easier time if I'd checked my work more often!
 The easiest time to fix a bug is when you've just typed it, not when there are 50 new lines of config and you have to hunt down a missing colon.